Ahmet Emin Yalman

-Ahmet Emin Yalman (14 May 1888 – 19 December 1972) was a Turkish Dönmeh journalist, publisher, professor and influential policy-advisor in the Republic of Turkey.
+Ahmet Emin Yalman (14 May 1888 – 19 December 1972) was a Turkish journalist, publisher, professor and influential policy-advisor in the Republic of Turkey.
 He was a liberal and opposed the spread of the Nazi ideology in his home country.

 Early life and education

-Ahmet Emin Yalman was born into a Dönmeh family, a group of Sabbatean crypto-Jews, in 1888 in Thessaloniki, at that time part of the Ottoman Empire.
-His early education was diverse and he attended several schools in Thessaloniki, amongst them a primary school with Sabbatean influences, then the military middle school where his father Osman Tefviq Bey was the teacher of calligraphy.
+Ahmet Emin Yalman was born in 1888 in Selanik (Thessaloniki), at that time part of the Ottoman Empire.
+His early education was diverse and he attended several schools in Thessaloniki, amongst them a primary school with Sabbatean influences, then the military middle school where his father Osman Tevfik Bey was the teacher of calligraphy and history.
 Following some difficulties Yalman ran into with his teachers, his father decided to enroll him into the German school in Selanik.
 In 1903, as his father was employed in the Ottoman Press directorate in Constantinople (present-day Istanbul), he attended the Deutsche Schule Istanbul in Beyoğlu where he learned German and English.
 Following his graduation, Yalman began to work as a translator for the newspaper Sabah as well as the Ottoman Government.
 He also attempted to study law at the Darülfünun in Istanbul, but was not able to finish his schooling there.
-From 1911 onwards, Yalman studied political science at Columbia University, from where he earned a Ph.D in 1914.
+He joined the Committee of Union and Progress, as well as the Freemasonry lodge Obedience of Véritas.
+From 1911 onward, Yalman studied political science at Columbia University, from where he earned a Ph.D in 1914.